-The procedure is done under general anesthesia on an outpatient basis.
-Incisions are made around the pigmented area (the nipple/areolar complex) and extend vertically below the nipple and in the fold under the breast.
-The nipple-areolar complex is moved upward to the desired location; excess breast tissue, fat, and skin are removed.
+The procedure is performed under general anesthesia on an outpatient basis.
+Incisions are made around the pigmented area (the nipple-areolar complex) and extend vertically below the nipple and into the fold under the breast.
+The nipple-areolar complex is moved upward to the desired location, and excess breast tissue, fat, and skin are removed.

 Recuperations and Healing

-The incisions are covered with light dressings, and the breasts are placed in a bra.
+The incisions are covered with light dressings and the breasts are placed in a surgical bra.
 The bra holds the breasts symmetrically during initial healing.
 The scars will fade in 6-18 months.
 Initial discomfort subsides daily and can be controlled with oral medication.
-Surgery may reduce, but not eliminate, the ability to breast feed.
+Surgery may reduce, but not eliminate, the ability to breastfeed.

 An additional procedure that would enhance the result is Liposuction of the axillary area to reduce excess fat deposits.